 Trans fats are a type of fatty acid found in the foods we eat.
 Fatty acids are a source of energy for your body.
-Fatty acids come from fruit and vegetable oils, seeds, nuts, animal fats and fish oils.
-Not all fatty acids are unhealthy.
-For example, moderate amounts of polyunsaturated fats and monounsaturated fats in your diet can actually benefit your health.
-However, trans fats are an example of a fatty acid that is bad for you.
+Some types of fatty acids are healthy.
+Moderate amounts of polyunsaturated fats and monounsaturated fats benefit your diet.
+This includes seeds, nuts, animal fats, and fruit, vegetable, and fish oils.
+However, trans and saturated fats are bad types of fatty acid.
 Trans fats are made from turning liquid oils into solid fats.
 They are cheap and have a long shelf life.
 Most processed foods and commercial baked goods have trans fats.

-Trans fat may increase the levels of “bad” cholesterol (called low-density lipoprotein, or LDL, cholesterol) in your body.
-They also decrease your levels of “good” cholesterol (called high-density lipoprotein, or HDL, cholesterol).
+Trans fats increase your levels of “bad” cholesterol (called low-density lipoprotein, or LDL).
+They decrease your levels of “good” cholesterol (called high-density lipoprotein, or HDL).
 Eating trans fats can make you gain weight.
 It also raises your risk of coronary heart disease, type 2 diabetes, and other health issues.

 Ideally, you should get 0 grams of trans fat per day.
 The American Heart Association recommends that less than 25% to 30% of your daily calories come from fats.
 Of these, less than 1% should come from trans fats.
-If you take in about 2,000 calories each day, you should consume less than 2 grams of trans fat per day.
+An average 2,000-calorie daily diet should include less than 2 grams of trans fats.

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.